-There’s a very simple problem: once Mexico pays for the wall the President would lose his political agenda.
-Whom should he fight afterwards to make his smart supporters happy.
+There’s a very simple problem: once Mexico pays for the wall the US President would lose his political agenda.
+Whom should he fight afterward to make his smart supporters happy.

 Additionally, there are these stubborn Democrats in the US.
 They have the idea the President should improve education and social security, instead of building a wall.
 But what nonsense – for sure educated people wouldn’t elect him.
 And they would realize that his tax reform even makes them poorer.
 Thus a breeding ground for revolution.